top of page

 2. Custom-Fit Mouthguards

-These are made by a dentist or a specialist using a mold of your teeth.
+These are made by a dentist or a specialist using a mould of your teeth.

 • How it works: You get a professionally fitted guard tailored to your mouth shape.